datarobot-oss/custom-models-action/README.md

 #### The Repository Structure

-The top level files and directories include the following:
+The top-level files and directories include the following:

 * `action.yaml`: The YAML file containing the definition of the DataRobot custom models GitHub action.
 * `.github`: The directory containing a GitHub workflow that executes the following jobs: